 Step 4 - At the conclusion of the intervention, the supervisor determines the outcome based on the information gathered.

-- A determination of the family's need for ongoing services, based on the assessed risk of future maltreatment.
+Need for services: Both investigations and assessments result in a determination of the family’s need for ongoing services based on the assessed risk of future maltreatment.